ibm-cloud-docs/solution-tutorials/extended-app-security.md

 ### Use dedicated resources and virtual private clouds
 {: #extended-app-security-isolate_runtimes}

 To isolate application runtime environments and related services, you can provision dedicated machines and enterprise-level service plans.
 Typically, entry-level, lower-priced plans run on shared infrastructure in a multi-tenant mode.
 The more advanced plans utilize dedicated environments and provide greater physical separation of data.
-Here are some considerations for some of the compute options.
+Here are some considerations for some compute options.

 Look into running virtual servers or {{site.data.keyword.containershort}} on [{{site.data.keyword.vpc_full}}](https://{DomainName}/vpc-ext) to benefit from isolation of compute and network resources.